Part 1: AOFM Overview

-- To capably and efficiently manage the Australian Business Support Fund (ABSF) and Structured Finance Securitisation Fund (SFSF).
+4. manage the Australian Business Support Fund (ABSF) and Structured Finance Securitisation Fund (SFSF).

-This is pursued through the effective operation of financial markets by issuing debt and investing in financial assets (through the ABSF and SFSF programs); and managing debt, investments and cash.
-The AOFM aims to manage the debt for which it is responsible at least cost, subject to an acceptable level of risk.
-It also takes into account the Government’s policy objectives of supporting the AGS market when planning and executing issuance programs.
+This is pursued through issuance of AGS; investing on behalf of Government in financial markets (through the ABSF and SFSF programs); and managing the Government’s debt and cash portfolios.
+The AOFM aims to manage the debt portfolio at least cost, subject to an acceptable level of risk.
+The AOFM takes account of Government policy objectives in support of the AGS market when planning and executing issuance programs.

 Mr Robert Nicholl, CEO, has been the accountable authority of AOFM for the entire reporting period.